ericholscher/ericholscher.com/site/blog/drafts/beginners-guide-to-docs.rst

 The first time is always the hardest, and I hope this guide will get you started down the righteous path.

+At the end of this guide,
+you should have a project with a great README.
 This document includes a :ref:`template` that you can use to get started.
-Feel free to read this document fully, or use it as a reference for writing your docs.
+Feel free to read this document fully, or use it as a reference.

 Why write docs
 --------------